JoeYao-bit/LayeredMAPF/README.md

 # Install Dependencies
 This branch is a simplified version of Layered MAPF, which have minimized dependencies.
+A full version is branch "main", including visualization, but have lots of dependencies.
 ```
 git checkout minimize_dependence
 ```